erikp9000/cpm-ndos/README.md

   - The CCP converts all command-line characters to upper-case and ndos-srv converts them back to lower-case.
-Therefore, server directories with upper-case characters cannot entered from NDOS though they can be seen in their proper case by the CCP DIR command.
+Therefore, server directories with upper-case characters cannot be entered from NDOS though they can be seen in their proper case by the CCP DIR command.

   - Filenames that don't comply with the 8.3 convention are truncated by ndos-srv before returning them to NDOS.
 This means that long filenames on the server cannot be opened from NDOS.

   - Directory names longer than 9 characters are truncated by ndos-srv so the full name is not viewable from NDOS though CD can still move into long- named directories.

-  - Support for raw serial ports is temporarily not supported.

   - The Network I/O System (NIOS) is built into the NDOS and requires customization for the target system serial port.